wenleicao/wenleicao.github.io/_posts/2021-08-14-Launch_A_New_Android_APP-Solution_Maker.md

 The above image shows I shared with hangout app with the calculation results

-Notice the beak sign in the first interface, if you click it, it will show you a list of solutions you have saved so far.
+Notice the beaker sign in the first interface, if you click it, it will show you a list of solutions you have saved so far.
 You can click the solution to retrieve or modify the solution as you like.

 <img src="/images/blog44/Screenshot_1627956350.png" width="250">

+I hope this small app can help people in the wet lab.
+This is a free version, which including limited number of google ads that will support me to spend more time in improving this app.
+In the future release, I will include a paid option which is ads free version (should be very acceptable price).
+If you like the app, please buy the paid version (thinking as if you buy me a coffee 😊).

+thanks and keep safe in pandemic

+Wenlei